United States invasion of Panama: Background

-According to U.S. military sources, a U.S. Naval officer, SEAL Lieutenant Adam Curtis and his wife, Bonnie, witnessed the incident and were detained by PDF troops.
-While in police custody, Curtis was beaten and his wife was threatened with sexual assault.
+According to U.S. military sources, a U.S. Naval officer, SEAL Lieutenant Adam Curtis, and his wife, Bonnie, witnessed the incident and were detained by PDF troops.
+While in police custody, Curtis was beaten, and his wife threatened with sexual assault.
 Curtis spent two weeks in the hospital recovering from the beating.
-The next day, Bush ordered the execution of the Panama invasion plan; the military set H-Hour as 0100 on December 20.
+On December 16 Bush ordered the execution of the Panama invasion plan; the military set H-Hour as 0100 on December 20.

 International mediation

 Several neighboring governments secretly tried to negotiate a peaceful outcome and Noriega's willing resignation.
-Presidents Oscar Arias and Daniel Oduber of Costa Rica, Carlos Andrés Pérez of Venezuela, Alfonso López Michelsen of Colombia and Spanish Prime Minister Felipe González all on different occasions met Noriega in secret attempting to convince him to give up power and self-exile himself in Spain, to no avail.
+Presidents Oscar Arias and Daniel Oduber of Costa Rica, Carlos Andrés Pérez of Venezuela, Alfonso López Michelsen of Colombia, and Spanish Prime Minister Felipe González all on different occasions met Noriega in secret attempting to convince him to give up power and self-exile himself in Spain, to no avail.

+History

 U.S. rationale

 The official U.S. rationale for the invasion was articulated by President Bush on the morning of December 20, 1989, a few hours after the start of the operation.
 Bush cited Panama's declaration of a state of war with the United States and attacks on U.S. troops as justification for the invasion.

 Bush further identified four objectives of the invasion: